Tim Ballard: Sexual misconduct allegations and resignation

+Lawsuits and investigations

 On October 11, 2023, a married couple filed a lawsuit against O.U.R. and Ballard, accusing Ballard of sexual assault and grooming.
 In a statement in the lawsuit, the husband alleged that Ballard wanted his wife to help O.U.R., despite her having "no training in any sort of undercover work."
 The lawsuit went on to state that Ballard began abusing the "couples ruse", in which Ballard had women pose undercover as his wife or girlfriend to fool traffickers on purported rescue missions, and used it as a tool for sexual grooming.

-On October 19, 2023, the governor of Utah, Spencer Cox, called for a criminal investigation into the allegations made against Ballard.
+On November 20, 2023, Jordana Bree Righter filed a separate lawsuit in Utah's Third Judicial District Court against Ballard – both individually and as alleged alter ego of O.U.R. and of Deacon, Inc., a Nevada corporation – and against Matthew Cooper, described in the complaint as a current or former O.U.R. employee.
+The complaint pleads six causes of action: sexual assault and battery against Cooper, conspiracy to commit battery against O.U.R., Ballard, and Cooper, fraud against Ballard and Cooper, negligence against all defendants, premises liability against O.U.R., and piercing the corporate veil against the corporate defendants.

 In January 2024, one of Ballard's accusers filed additional criminal complaints of sexual assault in four California jurisdictions.
 This was followed by a Federal suit in October under the Victims of Trafficking and Violence Protection Act of 2000.

+In February 2024, Colombian woman Kely Johana Suarez Moya filed a lawsuit against Ballard, his wife Katherine, OUR, and Angel Studios, alleging defamatory portrayal of a character in Sound of Freedom that she claimed was based on her.
+In September 2024, Moya was convicted in Colombia of inciting prostitution and child procurement related to a 2014 incident involving the OUR sting operation.

 In October 2024, the six women suing Ballard in state court filed an additional lawsuit in federal court, which added an allegation that Ballard engaged in sex trafficking.

-In November 2025, prosecutors in Salt Lake City declined to file charges against Ballard, saying there was "insufficient admissible evidence."
+In November 2025, Salt Lake County District Attorney Sim Gill declined to file criminal charges against Tim Ballard related to allegations of sexual assault, stating that his office lacked sufficient corroborating evidence to meet the burden of proof.
+Gill emphasized that the decision applied only to incidents alleged to have occurred within Salt Lake County, and that the decision did not diminish the credibility of the complainants.
+Allegations involving incidents in Utah County and California were not addressed by the declination.